frictionlessdata/livemark/index.md

 > This document is completely [written and published](https://raw.githubusercontent.com/frictionlessdata/livemark/main/index.md) in Livemark notation

-Livemark is a static page generator that extends Markdown with interactive charts, tables, and more.
+Livemark is a static page generator that extends Markdown with interactive charts, tables, scripts, and more.

 ## Install